-Command Purpose Step 1configure terminalEnter global configuration mode.
-Enter global configuration mode.
-Step 2 tep 2 banner login c message c Specify the login message.
+Command Purpose Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2 banner login c message c Specify the login message.
 For c , enter the delimiting character of your choice, for example, a pound sign (#), and press the Return key.
 The delimiting character signifies the beginning and end of the banner text.
 Characters after the ending delimiter are discarded.
 For message , enter a login message up to 255 characters.
 You cannot use the delimiting character in the message.
-Step 3 Step 4 Step 5 copy running-config startup-config tup-config (Optional) Save your entries in the configuration file.
+Step 3 end Return to privileged EXEC mode.
+Step 4 show running-config Verify your entries.
+Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.